trentmbx/Anu-Game/README.md

 - **Immersive Storyline**: Dive into a rich narrative that unfolds as you explore the captivating world of Anu.
 - **Stunning Visuals**: Experience breathtaking landscapes, vibrant environments, and beautifully crafted characters.
 - **Dynamic Gameplay**: Engage in challenging puzzles, intense combat, and thrilling adventures that keep you on the edge of your seat.
-- **Customization Options**: Personalize your journey with a range of customization options for your character, allowing you to tailor your experience to your liking.
-- **Multiplayer Modes**: Team up with friends or compete against other players in exciting multiplayer modes for added excitement.
 - **Regular Updates**: Stay tuned for regular updates, including new content, features, and improvements to enhance your Anu experience.

 ## Installation